Who Is Meghan Markle?

 In late March, it was reported that the duchess-to-be and her family would receive a specially designed coat of arms from Kensington Palace before the wedding.
 Markle's father, a U.S. citizen residing in Mexico, reportedly needed to prove one of his ancestors was a subject of the Crown in order to receive his gift.
 Markle's coat of arms was expected to be completed in time to feature on the souvenir program for the royal wedding, with elements from that design and Prince Harry's to be incorporated into the coats of their future children.

 On May 19, 2018, the couple married at St. George's Chapel at Windsor Castle.
-She wore a dress designed by Clare Waight Keller for Givenchy.
-Shortly before the wedding, Queen Elizabeth conferred Meghan with the title of Meghan, Her Royal Highness the Duchess of Sussex.
+The bride wore a dress designed by Clare Waight Keller for Givenchy.
+Shortly before the wedding, Queen Elizabeth conferred Markle with the title of Meghan, Her Royal Highness the Duchess of Sussex.

 Pre-Wedding Family Drama

-On the eve of Meghan and Harry's nuptials, a few members of Markle's family became the subject of tabloid drama that unfolded on an almost daily basis.
+On the eve of Markle and Harry's nuptials, a few members of Markle's family became the subject of tabloid drama that unfolded on an almost daily basis.

 Shortly after, Markle's father, Thomas Sr., who was expected to walk his daughter down the aisle, was caught allegedly staging photos of himself that showed him preparing for the big day.
 When the news broke, Markle's father was so embarrassed, he told reporters he was rescinding his invitation.

-However, after communicating with Meghan, Thomas Sr. quickly changed his mind the next day but ultimately had to return to the decision of not attending the wedding because he needed to undergo heart surgery.
+After communicating with Markle, Thomas Sr. quickly changed his mind but ultimately had to return to the decision of not attending the wedding because he needed to undergo heart surgery.

-Despite all the drama, Meghan's mother, Doria Ragland, was reportedly in good spirits and already in London, socializing with the Royal Family and helping her daughter get ready for her big day.
+Despite all the drama, Markle's mother, Doria Ragland, was reportedly in good spirits and already in London, socializing with the Royal Family and helping her daughter get ready for her big day.

 Life as the Duchess of Sussex

 Following the wedding, the couple attended a birthday party for Prince Charles before heading off for their honeymoon.
-It was then on to more formal activities, with Meghan making her Buckingham Palace balcony debut at the Trooping the Colour ceremony on June 10.
+It was then on to more formal activities, with Markle making her Buckingham Palace balcony debut at Trooping the Colour, a ceremony to honor the Queen's birthday, on June 10.

 Markle dated producer Trevor Engelson for several years before the couple married in 2011.
 They divorced two years later.